edwardtanguay/javaAbstractFifo/README.md

 # javaAbstractFifo

-Java program that demonstrates FIFO pattern with Array and EVL ("Einfach verkettete Liste", or [linked list](https://en.wikipedia.org/wiki/Linked_list))
+Java program that demonstrates FIFO pattern with Array and EVL ("Einfach verkettete Liste",  English: [linked list](https://en.wikipedia.org/wiki/Linked_list))

 ## How to use